aurora-is-near/aurora-cloud-console/README.md

 We use [Supabase Auth](https://supabase.com/docs/guides/auth) for handling authentication for both the dashboard and the API routes.

-A unique API key is generated whenever a user is created, via Postgres triggers (see below).
-This key can be used when accessing the API routes at `/api/*` directly.
+## API keys

+A user can generate an API key via the settings section of the dashboard.
+These keys can be given read and/or write permissions.

+Note that if a valid session cookie is included with the request we assume the user is logged in via the dashboard and should be given write permissions.

-### API
+## API handlers

 All API request handlers that deal with private data should be wrapped with the `apiRequestHandler()` function.
 This function calls the given handler,